 Exploring The Latin Quarter – Logistics:

-- Before you go: pick up your own copy of The Rough Guide To Paris (only $17 on Amazon), together with these neighborhood guides, it’ll be your best friend in The City of Lights.
+- Before you go: pick up your copy of The Rough Guide To Paris, together with these neighborhood guides, it’ll be your best friend in The City of Lights.

 - Duration: definitely worth a full day and if you’ve got more time, you’ll be coming back!